Internet Accuracy ProjectInternet Accuracy Project

 BARE - exposed; naked; stripped

-Once the carpeting was torn up, the room looked bare.
+Once the carpeting was removed, the room looked bare.

 BEAR - to endure; to tolerate; a large, heavy mammal

-He had to bear the burden alone as the bear attacked him, since onlookers thought it was all part of the show.
+The lone hiker had to bear the burden alone when the bear attacked him in the woods.

 BOARDER - paying guest in a house